popcorn-official/popcorn-desktop/docs/json-rpc-api.md

  * Set the filter for the given type.

  `filterrating([string type])`
+ * /!\ Caution /!\ - Only works if client movie api is set to use YTS api
  * Set the filter for the given minimum rating.

 `filtersearch([string term])`